Chip-Biscuit/Spider-Man-the-Movie-Game-2002-PC-Fix/README.md

 ## Chip

 I have spent some time reverse engineering an issue where the game was crashing on start up, this has now been traced to the cause which a dinput.dll has now been included into start-up-crash-with-controller-fix.zip in the releases to address this so there should be no more start-up crash issues.

+Also i have spent a huge ammount of time into FMV playback and im happy to say that they are now able to play in fullscreen!

 I have also now spent some time writing a fully custom dinput8.dll which provides xinput support for the game this will work with xbox controllers, you can tweek right stick sensitivitys in controllersupport.ini, so if you dont have one you can use ds4 windows or add the game to steam as a non steam game or some other method to fake xinput.<br>
 If you want custom controller support use custom-controller-support-fix.zip